putyourlightson/craft-datastar-module/README.md

 ## License

-This plugin is licensed for free under the MIT License.
+This module is licensed for free under the MIT License.

 ## Requirements

-This plugin requires [Craft CMS](https://craftcms.com/) 5.0.0 or later.
+This module requires [Craft CMS](https://craftcms.com/) 5.4.0 or later.

 ## Installation